-How to NOT get denied to buy a Minnesota home when your debt-to-income ratio appears too high
+How To not get denied when buying a Minnesota home with a high debt-to-income ratio

 It’s a common problem that I see for today’s first time home buyers.